nushell/nushell.github.io/book/dataframes.md

 We have created a new series from a list of integers.
 We can do the same by using floats or strings.

-Series have their own basic operations defined, and it can be used to create other Series.
+Series have their own basic operations defined, and they can be used to create other Series.
 Let's create a new Series by doing some arithmetic on the previously created column.